Bahadur Yar Jung

-Nawab Bahadur Yar Jung (3 February 1905 – 25 June 1944) was a Muslim politician, foremost leader and member of the Pakistan Movement from Hyderabad Deccan.
+Bahadur Yar Jung (3 February 1905 – 25 June 1944) was an Indian politician and the foremost Muslim leader in the princely state of Hyderabad in British India.

 He founded All India Majlis-e-Ittehadul Muslimeen and the branches of Khaksars in Hyderabad and was known as a powerful religious preacher.
 In 1938, he was elected the President of Majlis-e-Ittehadul Muslimeen, a position in which he served till his death.